tomchang25/whisper-auto-transcribe/README.md

 Features:

 - Auto generates subtitle from video/audio
-- selectable precision to to achieve a balance between speed and accuracy
+- Selectable precision to to achieve a balance between speed and accuracy
 - Easy to use
 - More features are coming soon
 - Auto translate to English (WIP)